Ph.D. (candidate) Vanderbilt University, Earth and Environmental Sciences

 Contact: jennifer.l.bradham at vanderbilt.edu

 Tropical ecosystems regulate global climate, act as carbon sinks, and contain some of the highest levels of biodiversity in the world (Clement et al., 2001, Gaston, 2000).
 Yet, they are also among the most threatened ecosystems on the planet (Achard et al., 2002).
 Thus, knowledge of their evolution and response to changing conditions is of critical importance.
-Large herbivores provide a unique angle through which to evaluate changing tropical ecosystems, as they can directly moderate plant diversity and abundance, amount of available habitat for other organisms, and ecosystem services (Desbiez, et al., 2009, Beck et al., 2016, Bello et al., 2015).
-Due to increased land-cover change and fragmentation, the spatial configuration and quality of available habitats in the tropics are changing (Laurance, et al., 2014) and the impacts of large herbivores on the remaining ecosystems may be changing as a result.
+Large mammals provide an interesting angle through which to evaluate changing tropical ecosystems, as they have unique top-down effects and can directly moderate ecosystem services, plant diversity and abundance, and amount of available habitat for other organisms (Desbiez, et al., 2009, Beck et al., 2016, Bello et al., 2015).
+My research combines techniques from conservation biology, computer modeling, landscape ecology, stable isotope geochemistry, and movement ecology to understand how large mammals access and utilize their environments and how aspects of their biology, including diet and habitat use patterns, vary in fragmented and agricultural ecosystems.
+Using these data, I aim to find solutions for preserving native species and ecosystems in the face of increasing anthropogenic pressures.

-- How do peccary (Tayassuidae) diets vary over time and spatially throughout Neotropical biomes?
+- How do extinct and extant peccary (Tayassuidae) diets vary spatially and over time?

-To address these questions, I couple stable isotope analyses, animal movement data, landscape metrics, and individual-based models.
-These research projects are currently being evaluated in the Brazilian Pantanal, Cerrado, and Atlantic Forest biomes with colleagues from Vanderbilt University , Universidade Estadual Paulista -- LEEC , Universidade Estadual Paulista -- LaBiC , and the Wildlife Conservation Society, Brazil.
+These research projects are currently being evaluated in the Brazilian Pantanal, Cerrado, and Atlantic Forest biomes with colleagues from Vanderbilt University , Universidade Estadual Paulista -- LEEC , Universidade Estadual Paulista -- LaBiC, the USDA, and local grass-roots organizations including the IUCN/SSC Peccary Specialist group.